How Many Key Results Per Objective? The Right Number

 The Sweet Spot: 2–4 Key Results Per Objective

-Two to four is enough to measure the full outcome from different angles without turning the Objective into a task list.
-Each Key Result should be a signal of progress toward the larger outcome — not an activity to complete or a metric to report.
-Think of them as the legs of a table: too few and the goal wobbles; too many and it becomes impossible to maintain.
+For most Objectives, the right number of Key Results is between 2 and 4.
+That's enough to measure the full outcome from different angles without turning the Objective into a task list.
+Each Key Result should be a signal of progress toward the larger outcome, not an activity to complete or a metric to report — the legs of a table, where too few makes the goal wobble and too many makes it impossible to maintain.

 What Happens With Too Many Key Results

-Adding 6, 8, or 10 Key Results to a single Objective is almost always a sign of a deeper problem: trying to track too much in one place, or confusing activity with outcomes.
+Adding 6, 8, or 10 Key Results to a single Objective is almost always a sign of a deeper problem — trying to track too much in one place, or confusing activity with outcomes.

 What About Just One Key Result?

-Objective: Become a trusted resource in the market
+ObjectiveBecome a trusted resource in the market

-KR: Achieve 100,000 monthly blog readers
+• Achieve 100,000 monthly blog readers

-This works if the entire goal is readership volume.
+That works if the entire goal is readership volume.
 If the Objective also involves reputation, engagement, or conversion, one Key Result misses too much.
-The risk with a single Key Result is that hitting it while missing the broader outcome feels like success — and the OKR scoring confirms that distortion at cycle end.
+The risk is that hitting the single number while missing the broader outcome still feels like success — and OKR scoring confirms that distortion at cycle end.
+One Key Result can work; it usually leaves blind spots.

 Quality Matters More Than Quantity